DR. LUCY MCBRIDE

 BIOGRAPHY

 She writes the widely-read medical newsletter Are You Okay?, which reaches over 39,000 subscribers weekly with evidence-based guidance on navigating mental and physical health in tandem.
-She also hosts the top-rated podcast Beyond the Prescription, where she interviews guests like she does her patients—pulling back the curtain on what it means to be truly healthy.
+She also hosts the top-rated podcast Beyond the Prescription.

 Dr. McBride's work has been published in The Atlantic, The Washington Post, and USA Today.
 She is a frequent media commentator, appearing on NPR, CNN, MSNBC, Morning Joe, and PBS NewsHour, where she provides evidence-based medical advice and advocates for a more comprehensive approach to healthcare.
-She has testified before Congress on healthcare policy and patient advocacy.

 Her mission extends beyond individual patient care to transforming the healthcare system itself.
 She believes that empowering individual patients creates systemic change—and that primary care relationships, enhanced by technology but centered on human connection, are the foundation of sustainable healthcare transformation.